-I am a poet, mother, meditator, editor, and many other things, living in the hills of Sonoma County, California.
+I am a poet, mother, historian, editor, and many other things, living in the hills of Sonoma County, California.
 Each one of my personas has taken me by complete surprise.
 Taken together they feel like a life.

 I came across Taoism in college, Buddhism later, maybe when I bought myself a small, cheap, bronzey statue of Hotei in an Eastern exotica-type store in London.
 It reminded me of my grandfather, who had a big belly and loved to laugh, and whose friends had bought him a Hotei statue as a joke.
 I thought, why not me?